tomsWebConsulting/twcsl/Bookmarklet/Element/Product Editor/Product Editor Tags Add/README.md

 ### Synopsis

-Add a comma separated string as tags to a blog post.
+Add a comma separated string as tags in the product editor.

 ### Version